Settling the Score: Portioning with Cardinal Preferences: Introduction

 \subsection{Further Related Work}

 Portioning can be viewed as a variant of \emph{participatory budgeting}, a framework that allows citizens to democratically decide how the public budget should be spent.
-Participatory budgeting has been used in over 7,000 cities around the world~\citep{PB2024} and received much recent interest in computational social choice---see, for example, the surveys by \citet{aziz-shah} and \citet{maly2023survey}.
+Participatory budgeting has been used in over 7,000 cities around the world~\citep{PB2025} and received much recent interest in computational social choice---see, for example, the surveys by \citet{aziz-shah} and \citet{RSM25a}.
 Nevertheless, most of the participatory budgeting literature focuses on the discrete setting, where each project is either implemented in full or not implemented at all, and projects may have varying costs (see, however, the recent work of \citet{goyal2023pb}).
 This makes the nature of the problem quite different from that of portioning.

 As mentioned earlier, \citet{freeman2021truthfulbudget} investigated portioning with cardinal preferences and introduced \im{}, which is strategyproof and single-minded proportional under $\ell_1$ utilities.
-In fact, \im{} belongs to a class of \emph{moving phantoms} mechanisms, all of which are strategyproof.\footnote{However, not all strategyproof rules are moving phantoms mechanisms \citep{deberg2024truthful}.} \citet{caragiannis2022truthful} followed up on their work by examining the deviation of moving phantoms mechanisms from the average rule according to the $\ell_1$ distance, while \citet{freeman2024project} explored a similar question using the $\ell_\infty$ distance. \citet{brandt2024optimal} showed that no rule can simultaneously be strategyproof, single-minded proportional, and Pareto optimal under $\ell_1$ or $\ell_\infty$ utilities, but such a rule exists for an alternative utility model that they called ``minimal quotient'' utilities.
+In fact, \im{} belongs to a class of \emph{moving phantoms} mechanisms, all of which are strategyproof.\footnote{However, not all strategyproof rules are moving phantoms mechanisms \citep{deberg2024truthful}.} \citet{caragiannis2024truthful} followed up on their work by examining the deviation of moving phantoms mechanisms from the average rule according to the $\ell_1$ distance, while \citet{freeman2024project} explored a similar question using the $\ell_\infty$ distance. \citet{brandt2024optimal} showed that no rule can simultaneously be strategyproof, single-minded proportional, and Pareto optimal under $\ell_1$ or $\ell_\infty$ utilities, but such a rule exists for an alternative utility model. \citet{schmidt2025discrete} studied a discrete version of portioning in which only integral amounts can be assigned to candidates.